Sebastian Junger: War

-The visits from June 2007 to June 2008 to eastern Afghanistan to the Korengal Valley with Tim Hetherington resulted not only in their reports and pictures published in Vanity Fair in 2008 and the film Restrepo (2010), but also in Junger's best-selling book War (2010), which rewrites and expands upon his Vanity Fair dispatches.
+The visits from June 2007 to June 2008 to eastern Afghanistan to the Korengal Valley with Tim Hetherington resulted in Junger's book War (2010), which rewrites and expands upon his Vanity Fair dispatches.
 Junger in War, tells the story of Staff Sergent Sal Giunta.
 His actions during the fighting in the Korengal Valley made him the first soldier to still be alive when receiving the Medal of Honor since the Vietnam War.
 Time magazine named War a "Top Ten Non-fiction Book" of 2010.

 Which Way Is the Front Line from Here?

 Junger speaking at the LBJ Library, which screened Which Way Is the Front Line from Here?

 In April 2013, Junger's film Which Way Is the Front Line from Here?
 The Life and Time of Tim Hetherington, debuted at the LBJ Presidential Library.
 Produced in conjunction with HBO Documentary Films, it documents the life of Hetherington, who was killed in 2011 in Libya.